gomerudo/tueappliedstats/02_outliers.md

 2. Order them (the variances).
 3. Take the last element (the biggest std. dev).
 4. Sum all the the variances and compute: `C = s_last^2 / sum_of_variances`
-4. Compute the critical value with the code below and compare it against `ALPHA`
+5. Compute the critical value with the code below and compare it against `ALPHA`

 #### Code

-To compute the statistic, check Week 2, Lecture 1, Slide 34
+To compute the statistic, check Week 2, Lecture 1, Slide 33-34 (or steps 1-4 from previous section)

 ```
 DATA COCHRAN;